White Chocolate Macadamia Nut Cookies

 - Vegan butter – Let the butter come to room temperature before you start the recipe.

-- Vegan milk – You can use any variety you have on hand, but let it come to room temperature.
+- Vegan milk – You can use any variety you have on hand (oat, almond, cashew, soy milk, etc.).
+Like the butter, the milk should also be at room temperature.

 - Vegan white chocolate chips – I love the ones from Pascha Chocolate.

-Yes, I recommend swapping a cup-for-cup all-purpose baking flour substitute for the wheat flour if you want to make your White Chocolate Macadamia Nut Cookies gluten-free.
+Yes, I recommend swapping a cup-for-cup all-purpose baking flour substitute for the wheat flour if you want to make gluten-free white chocolate macadamia nut cookies.
+Bob’s Red Mill is my favorite gluten-free flour brand.

-You can place the macadamia nuts in your food processor and give them a few pulses, or simply dump them out on a cutting board and use a large chef’s knife to coarsely chop them.
-It’s okay if they’re not cut into uniform sizes—it adds to the texture of these cookies to have a bit of variation.
+To quickly chop macadamias, place the nuts in a food processor and give them a few pulses.
+Or, dump them out on a cutting board and coarsely chop them using a sharp chef’s knife.
+It’s okay if the pieces are not uniform in size, as it adds to the texture of the cookies.

 How to Make Vegan White Chocolate Macadamia Nut Cookies

-These macadamia cookies are super easy to make, but make sure you account for the 2 hour chilling time when planning your baking!
+These macadamia cookies are super easy to make.
+You’ll need to account for the 2-hour chilling time when planning your baking.
+Don’t skip this step, either, or your cookies will spread!
+Let’s get started.

-Form the cookies.
+- Form the cookies.
 Use a tablespoon or cookie scoop to scoop a heaping tablespoon of dough for each cookie.
-Place the scoops of dough 3-inches apart on the baking sheet.
+Place the scoops of dough 3 inches apart on a parchment-lined baking sheet.

-Bake and cool.
-Bake the cookies for 11 to 12 minutes, then remove them from the oven.
+- Bake and cool.
+Bake the cookies at 350ºF for 11 to 12 minutes, then remove them from the oven.
 Let them cool on the baking sheet for 5 minutes, then transfer the cookies to a wire rack to finish cooling.

 - Don’t skip chilling the dough.
 When you’re craving cookies, the last thing you want to do is wait—I get it!
 But chilling the dough is an essential step to keep the cookies from spreading in the oven, which means maximum chewiness.

 - About the macadamia nuts.
-I use raw macadamia nuts for this recipe, but you can use salted dry-roasted macadamia nuts instead.
+I use raw macadamia nuts for this recipe, but you can use salted dry-roasted macadamia nuts instead for extra crunch and a sweet-salty contrast.

 How to Store

-Place the White Chocolate Macadamia Nut Cookies in an airtight storage container and store the cookies at room temperature for up to a week.
+- Store airtight.
+Place the cookies in an airtight storage container and store them at room temperature for up to a week.

-Yes, you can freeze these cookies for up to 3 months.
+- Freeze.
+You can freeze these white chocolate macadamia nut cookies for up to 3 months.
 Let them thaw at room temperature before serving.

 Enjoy friends!
-If you make this vegan White Chocolate Macadamia Nut Cookies, please snap a photo and tag #jessicainthekitchen on Instagram!
-We’d also love it if you would leave a comment below, and give the recipe a rating!
+If you make these vegan white chocolate macadamia nut cookies, please snap a photo and tag #jessicainthekitchen on Instagram!
+We’d also love it if you would leave a comment below and give the recipe a rating!
 Thanks so much!

 White Chocolate Macadamia Nut Cookies